k0nsti/browser-stream-util/README.md

 ## streamToString

-Read stream content into a string
+Read stream content into a string.

 ### Parameters